Evidence review

 A decisive 8-point checklist for picking a GLP-1 telehealth provider: the molecule, honest pricing, real prescribers, verification, and a clean exit.

-Most GLP-1 telehealth providers look identical on the landing page: a hero shot, a "lose weight fast" headline, a teaser price.
+Visit Trimi HealthMost GLP-1 telehealth providers look identical on the landing page: a hero shot, a "lose weight fast" headline, a teaser price.
 They are not identical.
 The gap between the best and worst providers is the difference between a program built to mirror what worked in the clinical trials and a program built to convert a checkout.
 This is the checklist we run on every provider we grade — use it in order.

 1. Confirm the molecule is one that actually works

 There are exactly two molecules with the trial record to justify the risk and cost: semaglutide and tirzepatide.
 In the pivotal STEP-1 trial, once-weekly semaglutide produced a mean body-weight reduction of roughly 15% over 68 weeks1.
 Tirzepatide went further in SURMOUNT-1, with the top dose reaching about a 21% reduction over 72 weeks2.
 If a provider is selling anything else as a "GLP-1 alternative" — research peptides, unproven blends, homeopathic drops — close the tab.
+Once you have picked a molecule, the shortlist narrows fast: see who we rule for on tirzepatide.
+Before you get this far, it is also worth confirming you actually meet the label's criteria for either molecule — see who qualifies for a GLP-1, and who shouldn't take one for the specific BMI thresholds and exclusions.

 2. Demand honest, all-in pricing